Figure out which battery is good for you in 6 questions

 Power your forklift fleet with HAWKER® superior lead-acid, Thin Plate Pure Lead and lithium batteries

 Texas Motive Solutions is proud to offer the full line of HAWKER® lead-acid, Thin Plate Pure Lead (TPPL) and lithium-ion electric forklift batteries.
 As the exclusive HAWKER® sales and service provider in most of Texas, TMS maintains a robust HAWKER® forklift battery inventory at our Dallas/Fort Worth, Houston and San Antonio locations.
-Whether you’re looking for forklift batteries for sale or rent, we’ve got you covered.
+Whether you’re looking for a forklift battery for sale or rent, we’ve got you covered.

 Why choose HAWKER® electric forklift batteries?